Accessibility Tools

 Mr Chris Hill, CEO of Nene Education Trust, said “Well done and congratulations to all the students at Manor School.
 We a delighted that students have successfully reached the next stage in their career.
 These results follow a very pleasing set of outcomes at A Level / BTEC, last week.
 The Sixth Form continues to go from strength to strength at Manor School”.

-To apply for a place at Manor School Sixth Form please contact Miss Cheryl Collier (
+To apply for a place at Manor School Sixth Form please contact Miss Cheryl Collier (This email address is being protected from spambots.
+You need JavaScript enabled to view it.), Progress Leader for Sixth Form.

 ---